 Most solar installers will charge by the watt capacity of your system.
-This will run you about $7/watt, plus or minus a buck or so depending on where you live.
-So, for a “3kW” system (which is the number everyone always throws around) you are talking about $21,000.
+This will run you about $4,000/kilowatt, plus or minus a grand or so depending on where you live.
+So, for a “5 kW” system (which is the number everyone always throws around) you are talking about $20,000.
 That’s BEFORE incentives, however.
-To make it confusing, every state has a different subsidy system for solar (which they shouldn’t).
+To make it confusing, every state has a different solar policies and programs for home solar (which they shouldn’t).
 You need to learn what the specific solar incentives are in your state to really know what your final (net) price is going to be.
 But hey, that’s what we’re here for!

 1. Flat Roof Tilting.
 If your roof is flat, you must build some scaffolding to tilt it up towards the sun.
 That framework costs some money.